-The Human Trafficking Clinic, launched in 2009, is the first clinical law program solely dedicated to the issue of human trafficking.
-Human trafficking encompasses all forms of compelled labor or services and it occurs throughout the United States.
+The Human Trafficking Clinic, launched in 2009, was the first clinical law program solely dedicated to the issue of human trafficking.
+Human trafficking encompasses all forms of compelled labor or services and it occurs around the world.

 Who We Are